Professor Gail Davies

 I am also collaborating on the Resisting Bodies: The Politics and Practices of the Immune System project (2020-2024), led by Dr Tone Druglitrø at the University of Olso, which is generating new social science research on the connections between human and animal immune systems in research and policy.

 My work is associated with the Life Geographies Research Cluster in Geography and Egenis, the Centre for the Study of the Life Sciences, where I am an Honorary Senior Fellow.
-My university responsibilities include being Chair of the Geography Ethics Committee and champion for Reponsible Metrics for the College of Life and Environmental Sciences.
+My university responsibilities include being Chair of the Geography Ethics Committee.

-Past external responsibilities include being the recent co-editor in chief for the RGS-IBG Open Access Journal Geo: Geography and Environment.
-I served on the UK Animals in Science Committee (ASC) from 2013-2019.
+I was recently elected to the Steering Committee for the Swiss National Research Programme on "Advancing 3R - Animals, Research and Society".
+I also sit on Wellcome’s Social Sciences Discovery Advisory Group.
+I served on the UK Animals in Science Committee (ASC) from 2013-2019 and chaired the subgroup reviewing harm-benefit analysis in the UK.
 The ASC is an advisory non-departmental public body, which provides impartial, balanced and objective advice to the Secretary of State on issues relating to the Animals (Scientific Procedures) Act 1986.
-I chaired the ASC subgroup reviewing harm-benefit analysis in the UK, which published its report in November 2017.
-I continue to contribute to the work of the ASC embedding developments in harm-benefit analysis.

 BA Hons in Geography (Oxford),